jlhrogers/CaseStudy2_MSDS/Code/MSDS_CaseStudy2_Master.md

 ### Conclusion

-In conclusion, we are able to note several findings regarding Company Corp's customer population in terms of invidual qualities and procrastination tendencies in relation to the Human Development Index of that individuals country of residence.
+In conclusion, we are able to note several findings regarding Company Corp's customer population in terms of individual qualities and procrastination tendencies in relation to the Human Development Index of that individual's country of residence.

 1. When assessing income, age and gender seem to matter.
 As displayed in the 'Average Annual Income vs Average Age' graph, the relationship between age and income grows in a linear fashion regardless of gender, but beginning around age 40, the great income divide begins.
 We cannot infer that gender alone is the cause of this income disparity, factors such as taking time off of work to raise children, etc. could play a role.
 However, the findings are interesting.

 2. There does seem to be a pattern among countries that procrastinate the most.
-This can be found in the 'Countries with the top 15 AIP Average' historam and the 'Countries with the top 15 DP Average' histogram, both which contain the countries of Dominican Republic, Ecuador, Panama, Qatar, Sri Lanka and Uraguay.
+This can be found in the 'Countries with the top 15 AIP Average' histogram and the 'Countries with the top 15 DP Average' histogram, both which contain the countries of Dominican Republic, Ecuador, Panama, Qatar, Sri Lanka and Uruguay.
 Also, there does seem to be some correlation between the level of Procrastination with the HDI Category.
-So do Company Corp. customers living in countries with higher Human Develoment Indices tend to procrastinate more?
+So do Company Corp. customers living in countries with higher Human Development Indices tend to procrastinate more?
 It seems this may be the case, but further analysis may need to be performed.

 Since a random sample of Company Corp's customer population was taken, we can make an inference of these findings across all of Company Corp's customer population.
 An output of the details of this study can also be found in the 'Procrastination Details.pdf' file.